 The Lamb was one of the first plush toys Mary Meyer made in 1950.
 The whole Lamb was made of white plush.

 Begging Pup was designed as a small, inexpensive stuffed toy.
-It had a Tan plush body with Cocoa ears, stuffed with chopped (small pieces) foam rubber and in later designs in the 1960’s it was stuffed with chopped polyurethane – a lighter weight, more washable foam.
+It had a Tan plush body with Cocoa ears, stuffed with chopped (small pieces) foam rubber and in later designs in many plush colors in the 1960’s.
+It was stuffed with chopped polyurethane – a lighter weight, more washable foam rubber.

 The Nighty Bunny was a very popular design made during most of the 1970’s.
 The head, ears, hands and feet were White plush and the body, arms , legs, ear linings, dress and bonnet were colorful cotton fabric.
 The sleepy eyes were felt with a Pink felt triangular nose and Red felt tongue plush White yarn whiskers and a satin bow.